DATA-DOG/go-sqlmock/README.md

 This is a **mock** driver as **database/sql/driver** which is very flexible and pragmatic to manage and mock expected queries.
 All the expectations should be met and all queries and actions triggered should be mocked in order to pass a test.
+See exported [api on godoc](http://godoc.org/github.com/DATA-DOG/go-sqlmock)

 ## Install